FZJ-INM1-BDA/siibra-explorer/docs/index.md

 # Interactive Atlas Viewer

 The interactive atlas viewer is a browser based viewer of brain atlases.
-Tight integration with the Human Brain Project Knowledge Graph allows seamless querying of semantically and spatially anchored datasets.
+Tight integration with the ebrains Knowledge Graph allows seamless querying of semantically and spatially anchored datasets.

 ![](images/desktop_bigbrain_cortical.png)